elswob/Badger/README.md

 ```

 during the GFF3 loading, perhaps the ID of the gene/transcript does not match the header on the FASTA files.

+#### Unknown

+Any changes to a config file or controller will only take effect once grails has been stopped and restarted, so maybe give that a go :)